geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   100GB is generally sufficient for a 1-week inversion (such as for the Permian Basin), and 5 TB will likely be enough for a 1-year inversion.

   Storage costs typically amount to USD $100 per month per TB of provisioned space.
-  See our `advice on selecting storage volume size <minimizing-cost-tips.rst#selectingStorageSize-label>`__ to help minimize storage fees.
+  See our `advice on selecting storage volume size <minimizing-cost-tips.html#selecting-storage-volume-size>`__ to help minimize storage fees.
   And when your inversion is complete, consider :ref:`copying output data to S3 <s3storage-label>` and :ref:`terminating your EC2 instance <shutdown-label>` to avoid continued storage fees.